StanleyEscobar99/StanleyEscobar99/README.md

-Aspiring Cybersecurity Professional & Emerging Developer 🌐 Exploring the intersection of cybersecurity and software development 📚 Pursuing a B.S. in Cybersecurity and Information Assurance at WGU 💻 Hands-on experience in frontend and backend development 🔒 Passionate about building secure, innovative, and practical solutions 📂 Showcasing projects as I grow and learn
+Aspiring Cybersecurity Professional & Emerging Developer 🌐 Exploring the intersection of cybersecurity and software development <br>
+📚 Pursuing a B.S. in Cybersecurity and Information Assurance at WGU <br>
+💻 Hands-on experience in frontend and backend development <br>
+🔒 Passionate about building secure, innovative, and practical solutions<br>
+📂 Showcasing projects as I grow and learn

 <p>